AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

 To get started with [!UICONTROL Actionable Log Files], you need to import log data into [!DNL Audience Manager].
 The following links will help you get started:

-* For [!UICONTROL Google DCM] logs, see [Import DCM Data Files Into Audience Manager](../../reporting/audience-optimization-reports/aor-advertisers/import-dcm.md) *and* contact your [!DNL Audience Manager] consultant.
+* For [!UICONTROL Google Campaign Manager] logs, see [Import Google Campaign Manager Data Files Into Audience Manager](../../reporting/audience-optimization-reports/aor-advertisers/import-dcm.md) *and* contact your [!DNL Audience Manager] consultant.
 * For [!UICONTROL Google Ad Manager] (formerly Google DFP) logs, see [Import Google Ad Manager Data Files Into Audience Manager](/help/using/reporting/audience-optimization-reports/aor-publishers/import-dfp.md) *and* contact your [!DNL Audience Manager] consultant.
 * For other ad server logs, see [Data and Metadata Files](/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-files-intro.md) *and* contact your [!DNL Audience Manager] consultant.